GMC Canyon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Canyon are $1,030 a year including full coverage.
-Comprehensive insurance costs around $166, collision insurance costs $228, and liability insurance is $478.
-Liability-only coverage costs around $526 a year, and high-risk coverage costs $2,222 or more.
-Teen drivers pay the highest rates at up to $4,154 a year.
+U.S. average insurance rates for a GMC Canyon are $1,030 a year for full coverage.
+Comprehensive costs around $166 a year, collision costs $228, and liability coverage costs around $478.
+Liability-only insurance costs as low as $526 a year, with high-risk driver insurance costing around $2,222.
+Teen drivers pay the highest rates at $4,154 a year or more.

 Average premium for full coverage: $1,030